launchdarkly/python-eventsource/README.md

 * Setting read timeouts, custom headers, and other HTTP request properties.
 * Specifying that connections should be retried under circumstances where the standard EventSource behavior would not retry them, such as if the server returns an HTTP error status.

 This is a synchronous implementation which blocks the caller's thread when reading events or reconnecting.
+By default, it uses `urllib3` to make HTTP requests, but it can be configured to read any input stream.

 ## Supported Python versions